White House finalizing details to send free COVID tests to Americans soon, report says - NewsBreak

 “As soon as there are more details to report, we will let you all know.
 That’s what we’re working on right now,” she commented.
 “We don’t want to put the website up before we know we can provide – even through pre-orders – tests, as people want to request them.”

-The White House did not immediately return Nexstar’s request for comment.Exposed to COVID?
-How long to quarantine, according to CDC guidelines
+The White House did not immediately return Nexstar’s request for comment.President Biden announces 500 million at-home COVID tests to counter omicron threat

 This comes as the U.S. faces a surge of cases, largely due to the omicron variant.
 Although health experts say omicron appears to cause less severe disease and lead to fewer hospitalizations, its rapid spread indicates that it is much more contagious than other variants.
 Nearly 718,000 COVID cases were reported Tuesday, according to the Centers for Disease Control and Prevention.